YahooArchive/mojito-shaker/docs/shaker_usage.rst

 	    }
 	}]

-To build a particular environment run the shaker command like so: ``mojito shake --context "environment:prod``
+To build a particular environment run the shaker command like so: ``mojito shake --context "environment:<env>``

 As we saw in the Components section, we have different deployment tasks.
 Next we will see how to use each with some examples.